mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 With the integrated recording feature you can record your mix as an audio file and listen to it later, distribute it as a :term:`Podcast` or burn it to CD.
-Mixxx records the master output - the audio you hear from the speakers including the microphone.
+By default, Mixxx records the Master output.
+Alternatively, Mixxx can record the output of an external mixer if you have an audio interface configured for the :guilabel:`Record/Broadcast` input in :menuselection:`Preferences --> Sound Hardware`.
+Refer to :ref:`microphones-record-broadcast-external-mixer` for details.

 .. figure:: ../_static/Mixxx-111-Library-Recordings.png
    :align: center